Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 The following details of the Azure IoT Hub would be required:

-* Name of the Azure IoT Hub
 * Details of built-it Event Hub-compatible endpoint.
 Details on how to get this information from Azure portal can be found [here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-read-builtin#read-from-the-built-in-endpoint).

   * Endpoint in `sb://<iot_hub_unique_identifier>.servicebus.windows.net/` format.
     This can be obtained with the following command:

     ```bash
     $ az iot hub show --name MyIotHub --query "properties.eventHubEndpoints.events.endpoint"
     "sb://iothub-ns-XXXXXX-XXX-XXXXXXX-XXXXXXXXXX.servicebus.windows.net/"
-    ```

-  * Number of partitions.
-    This can be obtained with the following command:

-    ```bash
-    $ az iot hub show --name MyIotHub --query "properties.eventHubEndpoints.events.partitionCount"
-    4
     ```

   * Two consumer groups.
 Please create two new consumer groups for components of Azure Industrial IoT.